 Sequential commissioning allows selecting the radio channel either from the primary radio channels (channel 11, 15, 20 or 25) only or from all 16 radio channels (channel 11 ...
 26).
-The selection between these two options can be made via the NFC PC configuration tool as described in chapter 4.2.
+The selection between these two options can be made using the NFC interface as described in chapter 4.2.
 The default setting is that selection from all 16 radio channels is possible.